A Comprehensive Study on the Effectiveness of ASR Representations for Noise-Robust Speech Emotion Recognition

 Empirical investigations have demonstrated the efficacy of established methodologies in mitigating common noise sources, such as white Gaussian noise, in speech-related tasks \cite{tiwari2020multi, pandharipande2018unsupervised, murata2001approach, chenchah2017bio, sekkate2019investigation, nam2021cascaded}.
-However, translating such successes to real-world settings faces challenges posed by a distinct category of noise, which includes ambient sounds such as the clicking of high-heeled shoes or the abrupt knocking of doors.
-Unlike Gaussian noise, these real-world noises exhibit non-Gaussian distributions and possess inherent unpredictability, complicating their effective reduction or elimination through conventional noise reduction techniques \cite{you2006emotion, heracleous2017speech}.
-Consequently, the performance of SER systems, already vulnerable to noise, faces greater limitations in accurately recognizing emotional cues amidst such disturbances \cite{basu2017review}.
-Therefore, effectively adapting SER systems to tackle these real-world noise challenges is crucial for enhancing their robustness and applicability across diverse contexts.
+However, translating such successes to realistic acoustic environments remains challenging due to a distinct category of noise, including ambient sounds such as the clicking of high-heeled shoes or abrupt door knocking.
+Unlike Gaussian noise, these environmental noises exhibit non-Gaussian distributions and inherent unpredictability, complicating their effective reduction or elimination through conventional noise reduction techniques \cite{you2006emotion, heracleous2017speech}.
+Consequently, the performance of SER systems, already vulnerable to noise, faces greater limitations in accurately recognizing emotional cues under such disturbances \cite{basu2017review}.
+Therefore, effectively adapting SER systems to complex acoustic environments is crucial for enhancing their robustness and applicability across diverse contexts.

 Automatic speech recognition (ASR) serves as a cornerstone in contemporary communication systems, facilitating the conversion of spoken language into written text with exceptional precision \cite{benzeghiba2007automatic}.
 Its applicability spans a broad spectrum of domains, including virtual assistants, transcription services, and voice-controlled devices, among others \cite{jefferson2019usability}.
 Central to ASR models is their proficiency in discerning and interpreting human speech amidst diverse environmental challenges, such as background noise and reverberations \cite{li2015robust}.
 Notably, ASR systems are meticulously engineered to differentiate between vocal and non-vocal elements of speech, thereby enhancing their robustness against noise interference \cite{vipperla2010ageing}.
 Thus, we expect that ASR can effectively serve as a noise-robust feature extractor by prioritizing the extraction of vocal features while attenuating extraneous acoustic signals.